dantenetto/gnomeweb-wp/wp-content/plugins/sitepress-multilingual-cms/readme.txt

 4. Language setup admin screen.

 == Changelog ==

+= 1.8.2 =
+* improvements to the professional translation workflow
+* Fixed bug with urls of categories containing slavic characters
+* Fixed bug on saving list of 'hidden' languages
+* Fixed bug in icl_object_id function.

 = 1.8.1.2 =
 * Bug fixes for reminders, removing translation languages and more